Filter field

 Basic syntax

-In some cases, crafting complex filter statements is not required.
-For this purpose, a slimmed-down, more focused version of the filter syntax is available.
-Filter fields with basic syntax don't support a logical OR and grouping filter statements with brackets ().
+In some cases, crafting complex filter statements isn't necessary.
+In such cases, a simpler, basic version of the filter syntax is provided.
+Filter fields with basic syntax don't support the logical OR or grouping filter statements with parentheses ().

 Translation to DQL

-While the filter field provides a user-friendly interface, the Dynatrace Query Language (DQL) offers more advanced capabilities.
+While the filter field provides user-friendly filtering, Dynatrace Query Language (DQL) offers even more advanced capabilities.
 For complex use cases, we recommend writing a custom DQL query.
-DQL allows you to harness additional features and fine-tune your queries beyond what the filter field provides.
+DQL lets you use additional features and fine-tune your queries beyond what the filter field provides.

 Filter syntax